oroinc/documentation/user/back-office/dashboards/widgets/opportunities-by-lead-source.rst

 * **Display data** --- choose which data to display on the chart.
 The *count* shows the number of opportunities in a particular status, and *amount* displays their total budget.

 .. image:: /user/img/dashboards/opp_by_lead_source_config.png
+   :alt: Configuring the Opportunities by Lead Source widget